AgoraVR/agoravr.github.io/README.md

 **Guidelines for new spaces**

-Spaces in Agora fall into one of three broad categories: Venues, Stores, and Hangouts.
+Spaces in Agora fall into one of three broad categories: Venues, Stores, and Lounges.

 *Venues*